Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Step-2: Equivalence Between Different Formulations

-The following theorem establishes several key equivalence results among problem formulations in the original model with common noise and in the pathwise formulation when a sample path of the common noise is fixed.
+This section plays the key role in our pathwise formulation approach, which is devoted to establishing the equivalence between the original problem with common noise and the pathwise formulation when a sample path of common noise is fixed.
+To the best of our knowledge, these equivalence results are new to the existing literature.

-\begin{theorem} The following results on equivalence of formulations hold: {\rm (i)} In the original model with common noise, we have the equivalence between strict and relaxed control (in weak formulation) problems that
+The next theorem is the main result of this section. \begin{theorem} The following results on equivalence of formulations hold: {\rm (i)} In the original model with common noise, we have the equivalence between strict and relaxed control (in weak formulation) problems that